camanze/european-bank-churn/README.md

 **Data Cleaning (Excel)**

-Changed the values under 3 columns (HasCrCard, IsActiveMember, and Exited) to "Yes" and "No"
+As the dataset was already clean, the major actions taken in Excel was Changing the values under 3 columns (HasCrCard, IsActiveMember, and Exited) to "Yes" and "No"

 **Data Transformation (Power BI)**

-Imported dataset into Power BI

-Performed transformations (e.g., calculated columns, data type changes).
+This was the major tool used for this project.
+After the dataset was imported into Power BI, data transformations were performed.
+Four calculated columns were added to the table, and data type changes were made to three columns.

-Used DAX for calculated measures and columns (e.g., Churn Rate, Total Customers, Average Account Balance, Oldest/Youngest Age, Age Group, Salary Group, Credit Score Group, etc).
+We used DAX to achieve the calculated measures and columns (e.g., Churn Rate, Total Customers, Average Account Balance, Oldest/Youngest Age, Age Group, Salary Group, Credit Score Group, etc).

 **VISUALIZATIONS AND DASHBOARDS**